zharfanw/100_DAYS_VERILOG_SV_zh/README.md

 # 100_DAYS_RTL Coding Challenge
-Starting my 100 days RTL coding challenge just to have discipline and consistency in VLSI domain starting this challenge right from basics to advanced If anyone finds this useful and likes my consistency please consider me for opportunity in VLSI domain
+Starting my 100 days RTL coding challenge just to have discipline and consistency in VLSI domain starting this challenge right from basics to advanced If anyone finds this useful and likes my consistency please considering sharing these resources and putting a star mark to this repo.

 ##### google docs link for schematic and waveforms of these codes :-
 ##### [https://bit.ly/verilog100days-rtl-code-amit](https://docs.google.com/document/d/1-zQRvykrAULKRdzp-JIBcgrgB1OgqEW9/edit?usp=sharing&ouid=114147819271773947170&rtpof=true&sd=true)